 The plan was to select and train specific pickers in high quality coffee harvesting methods.
 They would then work with the neighbors to select, pick, and buy the cherry.
 These families are paid 50% more than the national average for their coffee cherry, as well as given additional coffee trees grown at the La Palma y El Tucán nursery.

 The farm also specializes in state-of-the-art and experimental milling, processing the coffee cherry very carefully, documenting each step, and cupping each lot after it’s been dried on raised beds.
 The goal is to produce the highest quality lots for exportation to select roasters around the world.

 Estate & Varietals

 Now the exciting part of this new farm is that they’ve planted many different varieties of coffee that will be harvesting in the next couple of years.
-Last May, when Maritza and I toured the farm, they showed us Geisha, SL28, Bourbon, Caturra, and several other varieties that they have planted at excellent altitudes and unique micro-climates.
+When Maritza and I toured the farm, they showed us Gesha, SL28, Bourbon, Caturra, and several other varieties that they have planted at excellent altitudes and unique micro-climates.